Aaniin Community Centre and Library

 The Aaniin Community Centre is a public service building in Markham, Ontario, Canada.
 The 3 story centre totals around 122,000 sq.ft. and sits on about 13 acres of land.
 It contains a double gym, teaching kitchen, library, aquatics center, performance space, food concessions and support spaces.
 On the property there are 3 large parking lots as well as basketball courts and seating spaces.

 The Aaniin Community Centre was design by Perkins + Will in collaboration with Fleisher Ridout Partnership.
 The name of the community centre was in response to Canadas 150th anniversary to honor the indigenous peoples whose land the center uses (Aaniin means a greeting in Ojibway).
 The identity of the structure is a representation of the ideals of the calls to action stated in the Truth and Reconciliation papers.

 The open concept layout and immense pine and spruce roof is nod to its representation of inclusion and community.
 The suburban life of the heterogenous population is modeled through the pathways and dynamic public realm that the centre creates.
 Its materiality is a direct reflection of the people that live in the area, red hues being a prominent factor representing a colour significant to a lot of Asian cultures.

 Design Process

 The design process for the centre took well over a year as the firm carried out extensive research interviewing city council members as well as community leaders in the area.
 The feedback they received assisted in shaping the buildings diverse programming.
 Many households in Markham host multiple generations with grandparents, parents, and the children all living under the same roof.
 In response, the design team took it upon themselves to create programming for every aspect of the family.
-The process of analyzing the people within the community allowed for an effective design that creates a multigenerational centre.
+The process of analyzing the people within the community allowed for an effective design that creates a multigenerational community centre.